Northeastern Section

 • Funds may not be used for salaries and stipends and funding may be requested for only one year at a time.
 Students may submit proposals in two consecutive years, even if funded previously.

-• The online application must be completed during the application period of 15 January to 15 March.
-Applicants will be notified of funding decisions by mid-April with funds being mailed to successful applicants by the end of April.
+• The online application must be completed during the application period of 15 January to 10 April.
+Applicants will be notified of funding decisions by mid-May with funds being mailed to successful applicants by the end of May.

 • Funded students are expected to expend the funds as stated in the proposal; return any unexpended funds to the Section Secretary; and submit a 1 page maximum written report of the research and disposition of funds to the Section Secretary within three months of completion of the project.